shirtam/noddity/content/index.md

-title: Welcome to CVT- the cloud vulnerabilities tracking initiative
+title: Welcome to CVT

-A bit about the initiative
+The cloud vulnerabilities tracking initiative

 [10/10/21] Security Industry Call-to-Action: We Need a Cloud Vulnerability Database
 ========